Variational Inference for Sparse Gaussian Process Modulated Hawkes Process: Prerequisite

 \subsection{Hawkes Process (HP)}

-The Hawkes process \citep{hawkes1971} is a self-exciting point process, in which the occurrence of a point increases the arrival rate $\lambda(\cdot)$, i.e. the (conditional) intensity, of new points.
-Given a set of points $\{\bm x_i\}_{i=1}^{N}$, the intensity at $\bm x$ conditioned on given points is written as:
+The HP \citep{hawkes1971} is a self-exciting point process, in which the occurrence of a point increases the arrival rate $\lambda(\cdot)$, a.k.a. the (conditional) intensity, of new points.
+Given a set of time-ordered points $\mD = \{\bm x_i\}_{i=1}^{N}$, $\bm x_i \in \mathbb{R}^{R}$, the intensity at $\bm x$ conditioned on given points is written as: